Home

 What inspired you to become a transplant pharmacist?

-What is one of your favorite quotes?
+What is your favorite form of exercise?

 If you could meet anyone, living or dead, who would it be?